veebch/edify/README.md

 # The Passive Daily Edification Screen

-This is a script that uses similar smarts to the ticker, but to display lovely quotes from reddit, word of the day or a item from a spreadsheet (weightings in config file)
+This is a script that uses similar smarts to the [crypto ticker](https://github.com/llvllch/btcticker), but to display lovely quotes from reddit, a word of the day or a item from a spreadsheet (weightings in config file)

 # Getting started
 ## Prerequisites